ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 ## Overview
 The chosen object for observation was the variable star V1045 Ori in the constellation of Orion, it has a a period of variability of ~1.5 days.

-The aim of this project was primarily to develop a python pipeline which could automatically plot a differential light curve and, using appropriate error and statistical analysis, determine the significance of an perceived stellar flux variation.
+The aim of this project was primarily to develop a python pipeline which could automatically plot a differential light curve and, using appropriate error and statistical analysis, determine the significance of a perceived stellar flux variation.

 The analysis makes use of differential photometry, a technique in which the flux of a target (variable) star is compared to that if a nearby (non-variable) comparison star.
 This acts to mitigate, as far as possible, external variables such as sky brightness, light cloud cover etc. The flux of a third (non-variable) check star is also measured over the same window of time and its flux compared to the comparison star.
 If both the check and comparison star are truly non-variable the differential light curve for the check star should be ~flat within calculated uncertainties.